 That evening I was shaking with fear as I dressed.
 We had rehearsed our story and practiced it several times.
 Could I carry it off?
 The Commander’s cabin was on the main deck.
 Precisely at 6 pm, Samar and I arrived.
 He knocked and we heard a deep voice,

-‘Come’
+‘Come.’

 We entered a large airy room, with wide views of the sea from all windows.
 The commander a large man with a ruddy complexion beneath greying heir was seated in an armchair.
 He rose as we entered.